 During his 24 years with the Cubs organization, the club consistently reached record attendance and revenue figures.
 In addition, McDonough was the architect of the seventh-inning stretch celebrity “guest conductor” concept at Wrigley Field and created the annual Cubs Convention, which is now viewed as a prototype for team and league fan festivals.

 With McDonough’s many achievements have come several honors and awards, including Major League Baseball’s Marketing Excellence Award, Chicago Baseball Executive of the Year and a place in “America’s Top Ten Marketing Executives” by Promo Magazine.
 In addition, McDonough was named to The Hockey News’ “100 People of Power and Influence,” and was inducted into the Chicagoland Sports Hall of Fame in 2008.

 McDonough is a frequent lecturer at the University of Notre Dame’s Mendoza College of Business and Northwestern University.
-He serves as a Sustaining Board Member for the Juvenile Diabetes Research Foundation Illinois Board, and also sits on the Athletic Advisory Board of St. Mary’s University in Winona, Minn., the Special Olympics Illinois Foundation Board, Chicago Blackhawks Charities Board of Directors, the NHL Club Business Advisory Board and the NHL Board of Governors.
+He serves as a Sustaining Board Member for the Juvenile Diabetes Research Foundation Illinois Board, and also sits on the Athletic Advisory Board of Saint Mary’s University of Minnesota, the Special Olympics Illinois Foundation Board, Chicago Blackhawks Charities Board of Directors, the NHL Club Business Advisory Board and the NHL Board of Governors.

 A Chicago native, McDonough is a graduate of Notre Dame High School in Niles, Ill., and Saint Mary’s University of Minnesota.
 He currently resides in the northwest suburbs with his wife, Karen.
-They have three children: Colleen, Ryan (Katie) and Michael.
+They have three children, Colleen, Ryan (Katie) and Michael; and a granddaughter, Riley.